- Biological Inventions

 - Technology Transfer

 - Trademark Litigation

 The amended circular will have a major impact on the Intellectual Property practice followed in Vietnam as it modifies almost 49 out of 67 points present in the currently followed circular no. 1.
-Further, these modifications will resolve certain issues and concerns and align the IP laws of Vietnam with International IP system.
-The modifications mostly apply on the examination procedures conducted by National Office of Intellectual Property (NOIP) of Vietnam related to Patents, Trademarks, copyrights, Designs and other IPR.
+Further, these modifications will resolve certain issues and concerns and align the IP laws of Vietnam with the International IP system.
+The modifications mostly apply to the examination procedures conducted by the National Office of Intellectual Property (NOIP) of Vietnam related to Patents, Trademarks, Copyrights, Designs, and other IPR.
 These provisions will also create favorable conditions for applicants for obtaining IP rights in Vietnam.

 1. General Regulations

 1.1 Office Action response timings: Point 13.6.a and Point 15.7.a.i (All these points are present in Circular no. 1)

 - The time frame to respond to an office action concerning Formality Examination will now be 2 months instead of 1 month.